nf-core/nanoseq/docs/usage.md

 | `barcode`| Barcode identifier attributed to that sample when multiplexing samples in integer format.                                  |
 | `genome` | Genome fasta for alignment.
 This can either be a local path, or the appropriate key for a genome available on [AWS-iGenomes](https://ewels.github.io/AWS-iGenomes/) (see [iGenomes config file](../conf/igenomes.config)).
 If unspecified then the alignment step will be skipped for that sample. |

+### `--protocol`

+Specifies the type of data that was sequenced i.e. "DNA", "cDNA" or "directRNA".

 ## Basecalling

 ### `--run_dir`